DataDog/datadog-lambda-js/README.md

 # datadog-lambda-layer-js

-Datadog's Lambda node client library enables distributed tracing between serverful and serverless environments.
+Datadog's Lambda node client library enables distributed tracing between serverful and serverless environments, as well as letting you send custom metrics to the Datadog API.

 ## Installation